Prepping for your bariatric surgery hospital stay

-- Place personal items in a bag and to be kept under your bed A family member is allowed in the room)
+- 2. Place personal items in a bag and to be kept under your bed – A family member is allowed in the room)

-- If you have forgotten to leave your valuables at home such as jewelry, etc. they may be placed in a hospital safe in the room (family member will be allowed in this room)
+- 3. If you have forgotten to leave your valuables at home such as jewelry, etc. they may be placed in a hospital safe in the room (family member will be allowed in this room)

-- Instructions from your surgical team will be given to you prior to your surgery
+- 4. Instructions from your surgical team will be given to you prior to your surgery

-- You will go over all of your paperwork to ensure that everything is filled out completely
+- 5. You will go over all of your paperwork to ensure that everything is filled out completely

-- The pre-op and surgical staff will have to confirm the type of surgery you will be having
+- 6. The pre-op and surgical staff will have to confirm the type of surgery you will be having

-- You will need to provide
+- 7. You will need to provide

-- An IV will be initiated along with IV fluid and antibiotics by hospital staff
+- 8. An IV will be initiated along with IV fluid and antibiotics by hospital staff

 surgicalteam any questions that you or your family may have forgotten to ask

 Bariatric surgery in the Dallas, Fort Worth area is often less stressful when you’re prepared.
 However, remember, that unforeseen situations can occur that could potentially prolong your scheduled bariatric surgery time.
 These could include a complication during a previous surgical case or an emergency from the emergency department (ER) that could dictate the need for the surgical suite where your surgery was to take place.

-With your patience and understanding, Dr. Stowers and his bariatric staff will do their best to make your stay with us as pleasant as possible.
+With your patience and understanding, the bariatric staff will do their best to make your stay with us as pleasant as possible.
 It is usually a good idea to prepare your family as well so that they are not upset or anxious.
 When family members see you (the patient) calm, they will feel much more at ease.
 Bringing a book, word game, etc. to your surgical appointment is a great way to pass the time.
 Our number one goal is to make sure that you and your family are as comfortable as possible with